The abstract submission portal opened on Monday 27 March 2023.

-Judging of the abstracts will be conducted by the Research Presentation Awards subcommittee.
-Abstracts will be judged based on excellence in three criteria:
+Abstracts will be judged based on excellence in the following three criteria:

 The abstract should succinctly portray the background, rationale, methodological approach, key findings and significance of the research.
 The abstract needs to appeal to an audience who may not be familiar with the field of research.